Carbon-Twelve-C12/quantera/README.md

 ## Timeline

-Based on our progress, we are currently in Week 13 of our Implementation Plan.
+Based on our progress, we are currently in Week 16 of our Implementation Plan.
 The next major milestones are:

-1. **Weeks 13-14**: Complete frontend interfaces for portfolio management dashboard and analytics
-2. **Weeks 14-15**: Implement cross-chain functionality and white-label solutions
-3. **Weeks 15-16**: Comprehensive testing, security audits, and deployment preparation
+1. **Week 16**: Comprehensive testing, security audits, and deployment preparation
-4. **Weeks 16-18**: Marketplace launch and partner onboarding
+2. **Weeks 17-18**: Marketplace launch and partner onboarding

 Previous milestones completed:
 - Backend services, API layer, and type system implementation
 - Frontend integration and WalletContext implementation with comprehensive WalletConnect support
 - Asset Creation wizard with support for all asset types
+- Trade Finance components including advanced trading interface and detailed asset analysis
+- Portfolio management dashboard with integrated cross-asset tracking and analytics
+- ESG scoring and impact visualization dashboards with interactive analytics
+- Advanced environmental impact measurement with real-world equivalency displays

 ## Competitive Positioning